Dnakitare/X12Parser-laravel-class/README.md

 # X12Parser-laravel-class
-A Laravel PHP class that parses and interprets an X12 message
+A Laravel PHP class that parses and interprets simple X12 messages

 example of use: